If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

 She has raked in hundreds of thousands of dollars in brand deals over the years, with some reports suggesting she makes over $150,000 per video for sponsored posts.

 Lilly came out as bisexual on Twitter in February 2019, a few months after coming out to family and friends.
-She tweeted “throughout my life these have proven to be obstacles from time to time, but now I’m fully embracing them as my superpowers.”
+She tweeted, “Throughout my life, these have proven to be obstacles from time to time, but now I’m fully embracing them as my superpowers.”

 The show premiered on September 16, 2019.
-As an openly queer host, that is also a person of color, Lilly’s show was truly a first in late-night TV, making history in North America.
+As an openly queer host that is also a person of color, Lilly’s show was truly a first in late-night TV, making history in North America.

+Their relationship was said to have slowly fizzled out in May 2018, after suspicions arose online about their time apart.
 Since then, Lilly has been rumored to have dated around but has yet to begin a serious relationship.
 She admitted to using dating apps in 2019 but hadn’t yet found ‘the one’.

 Her journey to fame wasn’t always easy.
 It took years of hard work before she became a household name.
 She admittedly removed her first videos on YouTube out of fear of anyone finding them.